the real life story behind timothée chalamet’s ‘beautiful boy'

 “And that love is there,” Nic chimes in.
 “That’s a great thing about the movie.
 We saw these really dark times in our lives, but we saw the love our family share and the scenes around the dinner table too.”
 He looks to his dad, as if he’s searching for something in him, leaning in a little closer.
 “It’s our family,” he says, “but this is every family too.”

-When that realisation hits you, the power of a movie like Beautiful Boy suddenly becomes apparent.
+When that realization hits you, the power of a movie like Beautiful Boy suddenly becomes apparent.
 It isn’t crying out for your sympathy, tugging at your heartstrings to make you feel bad for Nic and better about your sober self.
 This is a film that laces you into a pair of Nic’s shoes and shows you that life can take violent turns if we veer off the straight and narrow, only for a moment.
 Call it a cliche, but with this film it's true: watch it, go home, and hold the ones you love a little closer.